Spend time collecting enough data to get a reasonably reliable picture of your customer loyalty.

 Finally, loyal customers also make recommendations to family and friends.
 When considering if referrals are really all that important to your bottom line, consider the following stats from Referral Sasquatch:

-- Lifetime Value for new referral customer is 16% higher than non-referrals.
-This is likely because they already have a positive opinion on the business, and friends are more likely to recommend “perfect fit customers” or those that they know will benefit from your product or service.
+- The lifetime Value for new referral customers is 16% higher than for non-referrals.
+This is likely because they already have a positive opinion of the business, and friends are more likely to recommend “perfect fit customers” or those that they know will benefit from your product or service.

-- 84% of B2B decision makers start the buying process with a referral.
+- B2B companies with referrals experience a 70% higher conversion rate.
 Loyal customers can help expand your lead pipeline.

 Investing in company loyalty isn’t just about preventing customers from leaving.
 It’s also about maximizing the opportunity for growth.
 Combine all these loyalty effects together, and it’s estimated that customer disloyalty can stunt growth by 25%- 50%.
 Yikes.

 To operate a business revenue must be greater than expenses.
 If it takes $100 to convert a potential customer to a buyer, they need to spend at least that much with your business for you to break even.
 Customer Acquisition Cost (CAC) will often include items like marketing spend, sales labor, and software cost.
 All those costs add up: Bain & Company believes that most businesses need to retain customers for at least 12 to 18 months to break even on the cost of acquisition.
 The importance of customer loyalty isn’t just a nice idea, it’s necessary to keep the business afloat.

 In fact, directing resources toward improving customer loyalty is one of the best investments a business can make.
 A 2% increase in customer retention has the same effect on profit as decreasing operating costs by 10% (Leading on the Edge of Chaos, Emmet Murphy & Mark Murphy.)
 Instead of spending less money on customers, spend money on keeping customers around – the payoffs are worth it!